7 ways to get the most out of your holiday spending

 The holidays come the same time every year.
 Planning ahead for your holiday spending gives you the opportunity to bargain hunt and wait for the “deal of the day” so you can spend less for the same item.

-If you use a rewards credit card—such as the Dupaco Rewards Visa—you might be able to cash in on some rewards to defray your out-of-pocket expenses during this expensive time of year.
+If you use a rewards credit card, you might be able to cash in on some rewards to defray your out-of-pocket expenses during this expensive time of year.
 Or, you’ll at least get rewarded later for making your purchases with that card.

 With the Dupaco Rewards Visa, you earn and redeem points—1 point for every $1 spent—for merchandise, travel, gift cards and even cash back.

-But before using a credit card, it’s important to know what type of spender you are, Veach cautions.
+But before using a credit card, it’s important to know what type of spender you are.

 You’ve probably been asked before whether you’d like to sign up for a store’s loyalty program or subscribe to receive store emails.
 While these messages have a way of clogging up your inbox, they can provide some great discounts and let you know when sales are happening—especially if you were planning to shop there anyway.

 You don’t have to spend a lot to give back to your friends, family and community during this time of year.
-Spend time with each other, and give from the heart, Veach says.
+Spend time with each other, and give from the heart.

 Maybe you give a small gift but package it with a heartfelt card.
 Or, give the gift of an experience.
 If your friend or relative has young children, you could offer to babysit so the parent can enjoy a kid-free night out.